-An Essix retainer is a removable retainer made of clear plastic material.
+An Essix retainer is a removable retainer made of durable clear plastic material.
 Essentially, these smile correctors are moulded to fit perfectly over your teeth.
 They need to be a tight fit to stop your teeth moving out of alignment again (known as relapsing).
-These plastic retainers come in upper and lower sets, or as a single device, and are often the cheaper option when it comes to picking a type of retainer.
+These plastic retainers come in upper and lower sets, or as a single device, and are often the cheapest type of retainer.

 The most common use for Essix retainers is to keep teeth from shifting after braces have been taken off.
 This type of retainer is convenient to wear because it can be removed easily for cleaning and eating and doesn’t impact the appearance of your smile.

-Clear retainers are usually worn at night while you sleep, although your orthodontist may instruct you to wear them for longer, especially when your braces first come off.
-They sometimes accompany permanent retainers to ensure that teeth do not shift out of place.
+Clear retainers are usually worn at night while you sleep, although your orthodontist may instruct you to wear yours during the day as well when your braces first come off.
+An Essix retainer can be used in conjunction with a permanent retainer to ensure that teeth do not shift out of place.

-It's also possible to use a series of Essix retainers to slightly shift the position of your teeth, although the more common way to do this is using invisible braces, which are specifically designed to straighten teeth bit by bit.
+It's also possible to use a series of Essix retainers to slightly shift the position of your teeth, although the more common way to do this is using removable aligner braces, which are specifically designed to straighten teeth bit by bit.
 Invisalign is a popular brand of clear aligner, but it's not the cheapest.
-If you're consider using retainers to straighten your teeth because of the cost, check out some cheaper Invisalign alternatives instead.
+If you're considering using retainers to straighten your teeth because of the cost, check out some cheaper Invisalign alternatives instead.